EnzoBnl/enzobnl/spark.md

 ## XVI/ The OOM Zone

-Spark is designed to deal with any size of input data, even with one having poor partitioning with sizes completely exceeding your execution memory of your executors: It is an "as possible in-memory" engine that tries to work in memory but when it becomes impossible it *spills* data to disk.
-This is the theory, but in practice you will face evil OOMs (`OutOfMemoryError`s): This is because Spark's data are not just RDDs: There are many auxiliary in memory data structures that are used by Spark and that may grow with partitions sizes, potentially leading to OOMs.
+Spark is may be able to deal with any size of input data, even with one having poor partitioning with sizes completely exceeding the execution memory of your executors: **It is an "in-memory as possible" engine that tries to work in memory but when it becomes impossible it *spills* data to disk**.
+This is the theory, but in practice you will face evil OOMs (`OutOfMemoryError`s): This is because Spark's data are not just RDDs: There are many **auxiliary data structures in memory ** that are used by Spark and that may grow with partitions sizes, potentially leading to OOMs.

+### When all is right
 If no complex operators like *sort* or *join* are involved, a simple `range` followed by a repartitioning manipulating all along a single partition of more than 10GB with an executor memory of 1GB will work just fine:
 ```scala
 val spark = SparkSession.builder